 Alumnus Awarded U.S. Public Health Service Meritorious Service Medal

-There are many ways to serve your country, and the career of Captain Jay A. Seligman (MSW, 2000; BSW, 1999) reflects a lifetime of dedicated service to both his country and its citizens.
+There are many ways to serve your country, and the career of Captain Jay A. Seligman (MSW, 1993; BA, 1990) reflects a lifetime of dedicated service to both his country and its citizens.
 After four years of service as a clinical social worker and an Officer with the United States Air Force, Captain Seligman knew he wanted to serve in a different capacity.
 He commissioned with the United States Public Health Service Commissioned Corps and received an assignment with the Bureau of Prisons (BOP) in 1998.
 Seligman held several subsequent positions of responsibility with Immigration Health Services, U.S Marshalls, and the Center for Disease Control, until 2014 when he was named the BOP Chief Social Worker.
 In this role, he oversees social work services in more than 122 institutions across the nation.

 With the implementation of the Affordable Care Act (ACA), Captain Seligman was faced with the challenge of implementing health care coverage and services for more than 186,000 justice-involved individuals, 43,000 of which who were released annually into the community.
 Seligman recognized the importance of providing seamless access to this population as incarcerated individuals have a higher rate of infectious and chronic disease, mental illness, and substance abuse disorders than the general population.